bradleyfay/py-Goldsberry/README.md

 This package is a work in progress.
 As the NBA continues to make more data available, I will do my best to update `py-Goldsberry` to reflect these additions.
 Currently, there is almost a cumbersome amount of data available from the NBA so dealing with what is there is a bit of a challenge.

 ## Getting started
 To get started with `py-Goldsberry`, you need to install and load the package.
-From your terminal window, run the following command:
+From your terminal, run the following command:

 ```
 pip install py-goldsberry